Tharneshtharun69/Personal-Portfolio/README.md

 =>PUBLICATIONS

-=>CERTIFICATES
+=>CERTIFICATIONS

 =>🌐CONTACT

 # 🏠HOME
-In Home section, you will be able to know who i am and a button to download my CV and  a button to contact me via email and social media hover icons to visit my social media accounts and reach me such as gmail,linkedin,github,instagram.
+In Home section, you will be able to know who i am and a button to download my CV and  a button to contact me via email and social media hover icons to visit my social media accounts and reach me such as github, gmail, linkedin, instagram.

 # 💥ABOUT
 In About section, you will be able to know my profession.